-MLA (Modern Language Association) style is most commonly used to write papers and cite sources within the liberal arts and humanities.
+MLA (Modern Language Association) style is most commonly used to cite sources within the liberal arts and humanities.
 Use these printable sheets (PDF format) for a brief overview of various elements of MLA Style.
-This information comes from the Online Writing Lab (OWL) at Purdue University, an award-winning site that houses writing resources and instructional materials, free to users anywhere.

-The links below will take you to online documents and websites that will give you detailed instructions on how to create an annotated bibliography.
+The links below will take you to online documents with detailed instructions on how to create an annotated bibliography.